 Training and ongoing education for incumbent workers are critical drivers of productivity growth and rising worker incomes.
 And a key way workers acquire skills is through on-the-job training provided by employers.
-But U.S. companies invest much less in training today than they did a decade ago.
-Therefore, to spur greater workforce training while at the same time lowering the effective corporate tax rate, Congress should allow employee training expenses to be added to qualified research expenditures under the R&D tax credit.
+But U.S. companies invest much less in training today than they have in the past.
+Therefore, to spur greater workforce training while at the same time lowering the effective corporate tax rate, Congress should allow employee training expenses to be added to qualified research expenditures under the research and development (R&D) tax credit.

-More details: Robert D. Atkinson, "Effective Corporate Tax Reform in the Global Innovation Economy" (Information Technology and Innovation Foundation, July 2009), https://itif.org/publications/2009/07/19/effective-corporate-tax-reform-globalinnovation-economy.
+More details: Robert D. Atkinson, "Effective Corporate Tax Reform in the Global Innovation Economy" (Information Technology and Innovation Foundation, July 2009), https://itif.org/publications/2009/07/19/effective-corporate-tax-reform-global-innovation-economy.